 Bishop Clements’ passion is to preach the Gospel of Jesus Christ and to help lead the Church of God of Prophecy to fulfill the Great Commission in greater measure and to reach every lost soul.
 A true visionary, Bishop Clements has challenged: “Let us go forth and do the work that Jesus Christ has called us to do.
 This is our time, our day—we must not miss what God is doing.”

-Bishop Clements lives in Cleveland, Tennessee, with his wife of 53 years, Linda Cathey Clements, whom he married on August 5, 1961.
+Bishop Clements lives in Cleveland, Tennessee, with his wife Linda Cathey Clements, whom he married on August 5, 1961.
 They were blessed with three sons: Greg, Gary, and Gerald, three beautiful daughters-in-law, and seven grandchildren.